mryogi11/mybabybridge_benefit_platform/docs/HANDOVER.md

 ### Global Page Loading Strategy
 - **Purpose**: To enhance the user experience during page navigation (primarily via the main side-drawer menu) by providing immediate visual feedback.
 This reduces perceived latency when navigating between sections of the application.
-- **Key Components & Logic**:\
+- **Key Components & Logic**:
-    - `src/contexts/LoadingContext.tsx`: Defines and provides the global `isLoadingPage` state and the `setIsLoadingPage` function to control it.\
+    - `src/contexts/LoadingContext.tsx`: Defines and provides the global `isLoadingPage` state and the `setIsLoadingPage` function to control it.
-    - `src/app/layout.tsx`: Wraps the entire application with `LoadingContext.Provider` to make the loading state accessible globally.\
+    - `src/app/layout.tsx`: Wraps the entire application with `LoadingContext.Provider` to make the loading state accessible globally.
     - `src/components/globals/PageChangeHandler.tsx`: A client component that utilizes the `usePathname` and `useSearchParams` hooks.
-It listens for route changes and automatically sets `isLoadingPage` to `false` once navigation is complete.\
+It listens for route changes and automatically sets `isLoadingPage` to `false` once navigation is complete.
-    - Navigation Components (e.g., `src/components/Navigation.tsx`): When a navigation action is initiated (e.g., a menu item click), `setIsLoadingPage(true)` is called immediately before `router.push()` to activate the loader.
+    - Navigation Components (e.g., `patientNavItems` in `src/app/(dashboard)/layout.tsx`, `adminNavItems` in `src/app/(admin)/layout.tsx`, and `ProviderSideDrawerContent.tsx` for Provider layout): When a navigation action is initiated (e.g., a menu item click), `setIsLoadingPage(true)` is called immediately before `router.push()` to activate the loader.
-- **Integration & UI Display**:\
+- **Integration & UI Display**:
-    - The actual loader UI (typically an MUI `Backdrop` component containing a `CircularProgress` indicator) is implemented within the role-specific layout files (e.g., `src/app/(dashboard)/layout.tsx`, `src/app/(admin)/layout.tsx`, `src/app/(provider)/layout.tsx`).
+    - The actual loader UI (typically an MUI `Backdrop` component containing a `CircularProgress` indicator) is implemented within the role-specific layout files (`src/app/(dashboard)/layout.tsx`, `src/app/(admin)/layout.tsx`, and `src/components/layouts/ProviderMainLayout.tsx` which is used by `src/app/(provider)/layout.tsx`).
 These layouts consume the `isLoadingPage` state from `LoadingContext` and conditionally render the loader.
-- **Scope**: Implemented for main navigation across patient, provider, and admin dashboards, assuming they utilize the `Navigation.tsx` component or a similar mechanism that integrates with `LoadingContext`.
+- **Scope**: Implemented and verified for main navigation across Patient, Provider, and Admin dashboards.

+### Collapsible Side Drawers
+- **Functionality**: The side drawers for Patient, Provider, and Admin dashboards are now collapsible on desktop views.
+This allows users to expand or shrink the drawer to an icon-only view, providing more screen real estate for main content.
+- **Implementation**:
+    - Managed by state within the respective layout files (`src/app/(dashboard)/layout.tsx`, `src/app/(admin)/layout.tsx`, and `src/components/layouts/ProviderMainLayout.tsx` for the provider).
+    - A toggle button (Chevron icon) is present at the bottom of the drawer on desktop.
+    - Drawer items (icons and text) and the main content area's width adjust smoothly with transitions.
+- **Consistency**: Implemented across all three main user roles for a uniform experience.

+### Consistent Profile Dropdown Menus
+- **Standardization**: The user profile dropdown menu (accessed by clicking the user avatar in the top app bar) has been standardized across Patient, Provider, and Admin dashboards.
+- **Structure**:
+    - Displays user's full name and email.
+    - Provides a link to their respective "Profile" or "Profile Settings" page.
+    - Includes a "Logout" option.
+    - Uses consistent dashed dividers and styling for icons and text, including an error color for the Logout action.
+- **Implementation**: Achieved by updating the `Menu` component structure within `src/app/(dashboard)/layout.tsx`, `src/app/(admin)/layout.tsx`, and `src/components/layouts/ProviderMainLayout.tsx`.

+### User Settings Pages
+- **Goal**: To provide users (Patients, Providers, Admins) with a dedicated area to manage their account settings, including appearance (theme), security (password), and profile information.
+- **Implementation Across Roles**:
+    - **Patient Settings (`src/app/(dashboard)/dashboard/settings/page.tsx`)**:
+        - Functional: Theme selection, Password change.
+        - UI Cleanup: Placeholder sections for Notifications, Language/Region, Accessibility, 2FA, and Profile Visibility have been hidden with `TODO` comments in the code for future implementation.
+        - The direct "Profile" link from the main side drawer menu has been removed; profile access is now consolidated within the user avatar dropdown menu.
+    - **Provider Settings (`src/app/(provider)/provider/settings/page.tsx`)**:
+        - Functional: Theme selection, Password change.
+        - UI Cleanup: The placeholder "Notification Preferences" section and direct links for "Payment Settings" and detailed "Notifications" have been commented out/removed, with `TODO` comments for future review and implementation.
+    - **Admin Settings (`src/app/(admin)/admin/settings/page.tsx`)**:
+        - Functional: Theme selection, Profile Information editing (first name, last name), Password change.
+- **Key Actions & Components**:
+    - Utilizes the `updateUserPassword` server action (from `src/actions/userActions.ts`) for password changes across all roles.
+    - Leverages `updateUserThemePreference` (from `src/actions/userActions.ts`) for theme changes.
+    - Admin profile updates use `updateAdminProfile` (from `src/actions/userActions.ts`).
+    - MUI components (`TextField`, `Button`, `Select`, `Snackbar`, etc.) are used for the UI, consistent with the rest of the application.

 ## Known Issues and Challenges